gustavool1/gustavool1/README.md

 ### Hi there 👋

-📖 - I've been studying front end development at Kenzie Academy Brasil finishing the first quarter which are focused on HTML-CSS-JS
+📖 - I've been studying front end development at Kenzie Academy Brasil now i'm finishing  the first quarter which are focused on the fundamentals of these -> HTML-CSS-JS

   <div style='display:inline-block'>
   <a href="https://github.com/gustavool1">